You are here

 These women don’t mess around

-Meet Jeannine and Mia Mason, Wildcat athletes (past and present) and powerhouse advocates for pediatric research at Steele Children’s Research Center.
+Meet Jeannine and Mia Mason, two generations of Wildcat athletes and powerhouse advocates for children's cancer research.
+Join their team right now!

-“Mia was such a healthy 12-year girl.
+“Mia was such a healthy 12-year-old girl.
 She had just played three soccer matches the day before.
 By the next day, she had developed these horrible headaches that were making her sick.
 I knew something wasn’t right.
 I immediately took her to see our family doctor.
 A CAT scan revealed a mass that turned out to be an ependymoma, an extremely rare cancer.
 From that moment, it was a whirlwind of doctors, surgery, waiting rooms, radiation treatments, and weeks and months of recovery.
 We learned so much about the research that had been done that allowed her doctors and radiologists to map out exactly where the radiation needed to go and what areas they needed to avoid.
 Only through research were they able to be so precise.”

-“If Mia had something like this 10 years earlier, her outcome would not have been the same.
-Research is the reason we’ve come so far.
+“If Mia had something like this 10 years earlier, her outcome would not have been the same,” said Jeannine.
+“Research is the reason we’ve come so far.
 But we still have a long way to go.”

 We’re not messing around.